 Last year was a banner year in the video game industry.
-2017 saw an 11% jump over 2016 sales numbers.
-Consumers spent $14.6 billion on video games, hardware and accessories in the US in 2017.
-Impressive numbers indeed and it suggests the gaming industry is alive and well.
+Consumers spent billions on video games, hardware and accessories.
+Impressive numbers which suggest the gaming industry is alive and well.
 Maybe the best shape it has ever been in.
 While a number of games sold extremely well, not all of them are deserving of the bucket loads of cash they made.
-Let’s face it, far too many of us bought Destiny 2 and Battlefront II sales were much better than anticipated after the microtransaction fiasco.
+In fact, some were downright terrible games.

-Some of those impressive 2017 numbers got me thinking.
-What are some of the worst reviewed but highest selling game of all time?
-After reviewing a list of the top-selling games of all time, I compiled this feature of the worst reviewed games that made a ton of money.
+Some of those impressive sales numbers got me thinking.
+What are some of the worst-reviewed but highest-selling games of all time?
+After reviewing a list of the top-selling games of all time, I compiled this feature of the worst-reviewed games that made a ton of money.
 Granted, there are many other games out there that sucked far worse than the ones on this list but for the purpose of this write up I chose to examine the top 250 highest selling games and sift out the ones that have no business being a top seller.